Skip to main content

 • Assuming no idle driving (ideal case), and if taxi drivers earn fare for 3000 km per month, they make a profit of $0.425 per kWh.

-• If we assume 20% of 3000 km as idle driving, which is practical, the profit drops to ~$0.16/kWh.
+• If we assume even 20% of 3000 km as idle driving, which is practical, this profit drops to less than half, at ~$0.16/kWh.

 The Result